AndrejHafner/how-good-is-my-plot/README.md

 This image recieved median ELO score ():

-This is the image that recieved the lowest ELO score (-86):
+This is the image that received the lowest ELO score (-86):

 ### Predicting quality from embeddings
 Embeddings can be generated with ```extracting_embeddings.py```.